-Brief Personal Counseling May Help Maintain Weight Loss
+Brief Personal Counseling May Help Weight Loss Maintenance

 Losing weight can be a struggle, but keeping it off can feel like a losing battle.
 Now a large clinical study shows that monthly personal counseling—usually just 10-15 minutes by phone—can help people who've lost weight keep much of it off for over 2 years.
 A web-based program also showed modest success in helping people keep lost pounds at bay.